 Some of the parks have well developed trails right up to the summits.
 Others, just 30 minutes or so from the city centre are undeveloped, trackless and one would be well advised not to forget map, compass and GPS when venturing, say, into some areas of the Sooke Hills.
 Even the developed areas have carefully guarded routes to the summits rarely accessible to visitors without local knowledge.

 The hills fall into two main areas divided by the Goldstream River watershed.
 To the east of Goldstream is the Gowlland range plus the lower hills on the east side of the Saanich Peninsula and to the west the Sooke Hills run up to and beyond the boundaries of the CRD.
 Both areas were extensively logged at the turn of the century and before but the second growth itself is now mature enough to be a worthy mantle for the lower slopes.
 Here and there, such as at the base of Mt Finlayson, some old growth has been preserved and is mightily impressive.
 Higher up the big trees generally give way to native species such as arbutus, hairy manzanita bushes, alder, fir, cedar etc with lots of dense west coast salal in the sunnier spots.
 Travelling off-trail, the going can be up open slopes one minute and into dense bush the next.
 It's part of the uniqueness and charm of the area.
-Rock bluffs are common and present the climber with all the sporty diversion he/she can handle.
-There are developed rock climbing areas on Mts Wells, McDonald and Sugarloaf as well as others that the local rock jock community keeps to itself.
+Rock bluffs are common and present the climber with sporty diversion if required.
+There are developed rock climbing areas on Mts Wells, McDonald and Sugarloaf as well as others that the local rock climbing community keeps to itself.
 Summits are usually broad granite platforms and almost all offer extensive views of the surrounding hills and across the Strait of Juan de Fuca to the Olympic Mountains of Washington State

 By July the annual summer draught is regularly apparent and everything gets tinder dry.
 At these times the authorities are on the lookout for anything and anyone that may pose a fire hazard.